sassoftware/viya4-deployment/docs/user/DockerUsage.md

 ### Tasks

-Any number of tasks can be ran at the same time.
-This means you could run an action against a single task or all the task.
+Any number of tasks can be run at the same time.
+An action can run against a single task or all tasks.

 | Name | Description |
 | :--- | :--- |